MANUFACTURERS' PROFILES

 RECTA

 Former Swiss company.
 It was created 1897 by Muller & Vaucher and originally built watches.
-Production of compasses in pocket watch cases started 1914 in Bienne (Biel in German).
+Production of compasses in pocket watch cases started in 1914 in Bienne (Biel in German).
 It became famous world wide for manufacturing the matchbox style compass model called DP.
 The letter P ist definitively known to designate a sighting compass (Peilkompass in German).
-The letter D may have been chosen to designate an alidade (Diopterin German) although this cannot be ascertained to-day.
+The letter D may have been chosen to designate an alidade (Diopter in German) although this cannot be ascertained today.
 Because of the unique design of this compass, the Museum of Modern Art (MOMA) in New York selected it to add to its collections.
 The former technical director and owner of Recta, an engineer called Eric VAUCHER, invented this technical solution after he participated in maneuvers with the Swiss army.
 This engineer also patented a locking system for pocket watches crown stem (see Muller & Vaucher, M & V).
 He was disappointed by the compasses utilized in those days which were complicated, fragile and got quickly dirty.
 He proposed his now famous matchbox system in 1940 to the Swiss Army managers and patented it in 1941.
-It was at once issued to the units.
+It was then immediately issued to the units.

 RECTA developed two other series; DO (O for orienteering) and DS (S for Spiegel, i.e. mirror in German).
 RECTA was acquired by SUUNTO in 1996.
 As per January 01, 2009, all activities were transferred to Vantaa, Finnland.